OpinionChange2021/Building-for-Tomorrow/readme.md

 Part of PhD work of Rabab Alkhalifa, raalkhalifa@iau.edu.sa/ r.a.a.alkhalifa@qmul.ac.uk

-If you are intresting about more details contact the authors.
+If you are intrested about getting more details contact the authors.